chiefbiiko/fs-plug/readme.md

 ***

-A TCP server that listens for own filepaths and just streams out its indicated file or directory.
-Got a method to consume from such ports.
+A TCP server that listens for own filepaths and streams out its indicated file or directory.
+Got a method to consume from such peers.
+And a simple access control mechanism.

 ***